pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 22+    | Don't heal
 Any HP | Heal to 45+ or higher if you don't need red bar

+Champion:
+- Pidgeot: X Spec
-Champion if Pidgeot does NOT use Sky Attack turn 1
+	- If Pidgeot does NOT use Sky Attack turn 1:
-- X Spec + X Acc + HD x6
+		- X Acc + HD x6

-Champion if Pidgeot begins to use Sky Attack turn 1 - *Pidgeot is glowing*
+	- If Pidgeot begins to use Sky Attack turn 1 - *Pidgeot is glowing*:
-- Pidgeot: X Spec + Blizz
+		- Pidgeot: **Blizz**
-- Alakazam: EQ
+		- Alakazam: **EQ**
-- Rhydon: X Acc, HD x4 (1/4 to use Fury Attack)
+		- Rhydon: X Acc + HD x4 (1/4 to use Fury Attack)